Flagship Research

 Spending Gaps vs SDG Benchmarks

-Across five key sectors, the total spending gap relative to international benchmarks amounts to 10.1% of GDP ($45.5 billion).
-This quantifies the fiscal effort needed to achieve SDG-aligned spending levels:
+Across five key sectors, the total spending gap relative to international SDG benchmarks is 10.1% of GDP ($45.5 billion).
+This directly quantifies the fiscal effort required to move Bangladesh to benchmark spending levels:

 - Education: 2.0% vs 4.0% target (UNESCO), gap: 2.0% GDP ($9.0B)